rsbueno/carlosschults.github.io/_posts/2021-04-05-reduce-cyclomatic-complexity.md

 We’ll start by defining cyclomatic complexity.
 After that, you’ll learn what the problem with having a high cyclomatic complexity value is and why you would need to reduce it.
 After the “what” and “why,” we’ll finally get to the “how”: We’ll show you tactics you can adopt to reduce the cyclomatic complexity of your code.
 Let’s get to it.

-## Cyclomatic Complexity: A Brief Definition
+## Cyclomatic Complexity: A Very Brief Definition

 Cyclomatic complexity is an important software metric.
 It refers to the number of possible execution paths inside a given piece of code—for instance, a function.
 The more decision structures you use, the more possible branches there are for your code.